-- While new COVID-19 protocols emphasize the need for cleaning and sanitization to minimize the risk to the COVID-19 virus, excessive sanitization can cause TVOC concentration to exceed the maximum acceptable concentration of 300 – 500 ppb by 9900%.
+- While new COVID-19 protocols emphasize the need for cleaning and sanitization to minimize the risk of viral spread, excessive sanitization can cause TVOC concentration to exceed the maximum acceptable concentration of 300 – 500 ppb by 9900%.

 - 15 of California’s 20 worst fires have occurred in the past 20 years, and we can expect these numbers to grow as climate change, poor forest management practices, and residential development deeper into flammable landscapes continue to prevail.